kpnum1/Bioregeneration-IX-Modeling/README.md

 & the plots are for a bioreactor amended with chabazite Figure 1: NH4+ and Na+  concentrations with time Figure 2: NO2- and NO3- concentrations with time

+Isotherm_and_Removal.m

+Plots the IX isotherm & plots
+and calculates the removal of NH4+ as a function of chabazite dose